SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

 In the app root directory, we create a new folder named `webapp`.
 This folder exists to store all the sources that become available in the browser later.
 We refer to this folder as the "webapp folder".

-In our webapp folder, we createt a new HTML file named `index.html` and copy the following content to it:
+In our webapp folder, we create a new HTML file named `index.html` and copy the following content to it:

 ```html
 <!DOCTYPE html>